hetmanskyi-cloud/AWS/terraform/README.md

 ---

-## Notes:
+## Other:
 **README Location:**
 This `README.md` is intentionally placed inside the `terraform/` directory as it documents the entire Terraform infrastructure project, including modules, architecture, deployment steps, and best practices.

 If your project structure changes (e.g., adding backend/frontend applications or other components outside of Terraform), consider moving this `README.md` to the project root or creating a new global `README.md` to cover the full stack.

----